Post Christmas cleanse

 Maintain variety in your diet – rotate foods

-Eat Seasonal food: Two thirds of your plate should include a variety of these foods: Beetroot, Brussel Sprouts, cauliflower, celeriac, celery, chicory, horseradish, jerusalem artichoke, kale, leeks, parsnips, potatoes, kohlrabi, salsify, shallots, swede, turnips, truffles, wild mushrooms, purple sprouting broccoli, watercress, seaweed, cabbage,
+Eat Seasonal food: Two thirds of your plate should include a variety of these foods: Beetroot, Brussel Sprouts, cauliflower, celeriac, celery, chicory, horseradish, Jerusalem artichoke, kale, leeks, parsnips, potatoes, kohlrabi, salsify, shallots, swede, turnips, truffles, wild mushrooms, purple sprouting broccoli, watercress, seaweed, cabbage,

-A third of your plate should include a protein source: eggs, almonds, brazils, chestnuts, hazlenuts, walnuts, duck and goose, grouse, guinea fowl, hare, chicken, partridge, turkey, venison, clams, cockles, cod, dab, dover sole, gurnard, haddock, halibut, hake, langoustine, lemon sole, lobster, mackerel, monkfish, mussels, oysters, red mullet, scallops, crab, sea bream, skate, turbot, winkles, salmon, lemon sole, dover sole, dab, gurnard, halibut, hake, salmon, trout
+If you are a meat eater you may choose duck, goose, grouse, guinea fowl, hare, chicken, partridge, turkey, venison or if you are pescitarian then clams, cockles, cod, dab, dover sole, gurnard, haddock, halibut, hake, langoustine, lemon sole, lobster, mackerel, monkfish, mussels, oysters, red mullet, scallops, crab, sea bream, skate, turbot, winkles, salmon, lemon sole, dover sole, dab, gurnard, halibut, hake, salmon, trout are all in season.

 Include fruit – but no more than 2 pieces per day: apples, clementines, satsumas, tangerines, oranges, lemons, limes, bananas passion fruit and pear, pineapple, pomegranate, dates